GrossfieldLab/loos/README.md

 resources for developing with LOOS on the [GitHub wiki](https://github.com/GrossfieldLab/loos/wiki), particularly the [Tutorials for Developers](https://github.com/GrossfieldLab/loos/wiki/Tutorials-for-Developers).

+### Release 4.0.3

+LOOS 4.0 is now officially "in production" and can be installable either via conda-forge or by building from source.
+The first few versions had minor issues either related to the new build system (cmake) or the conda-forge packaging.
+The current release is 4.0.3 and we recommend that everyone update to this as soon as possible.

+If you have been using LOOS prior to 4.0, particulary with the conda build system, then the safest way to upgrade is to recreate your conda environment and install the new conda-forge package.
+If you chose to build from source, but had previously installed LOOS into your conda environment, then we still recommend that you delete and recreate your environment, _then_ build and install the latest LOOS.

 ### Release pre-4.0.0

 This release involves a complete switch from using SCons for building LOOS to CMake.